 Some dogs may also develop diarrhea secondary to stress or a change in their routine.
 This may occur if your dog is boarded at a kennel, goes on a road trip with you, or if you add a new human or animal family member to your home.
 These cases of diarrhea usually resolve quickly, with simple treatments or even without treatment.

 Infectious diseases can also cause diarrhea in dogs.
 Intestinal worms, such as hookworms and roundworms, are a common cause of puppy diarrhea.
 Whipworms are less common in puppies, but they can cause diarrhea in adult dogs.
 Protozoal parasites, such as giardia and coccidia, can cause diarrhea in dogs of all ages.
-Parvovirus, a serious viral infection, is relatively rare due to vaccination, but it can cause life-threatening diarrhea in unvaccinated dogs.
+Parvovirus, a serious viral infection, is preventable with appropriate vaccinations, but it can cause life-threatening diarrhea in unvaccinated dogs.

 Less commonly, dogs may develop chronic diarrhea due to an underlying chronic disease.
 Conditions such as food intolerance, inflammatory bowel disease, lymphangiectasia (a disorder of the lymphatic vessels), exocrine pancreatic insufficiency, and even intestinal cancer can all cause chronic diarrhea in dogs.